Polaris Music Prize: Jury and selection process

 There is no submission process or entry fee for the Polaris Music Prize.
 Jurors select what they consider the five best Canadian albums released in the previous year.
 The ballots are tabulated with each number one pick awarded five points, a number two pick awarded four points and so on.
-A long list of 40 titles is classified, released in mid-June and promoted to the public.
+A long list of 40 titles is classified, released in mid-June, and promoted to the public.
 The long list is then sent back to the jury.
 The jurors then re-submit five top picks from this long list.

 These ballots are re-tabulated and the top ten titles form the Polaris short list.
 This list is released in early July and promoted to the public.
 A smaller group of 11 jury members ("The Grand Jury") who convene in Toronto at the Polaris Music Prize gala in late September decide the ultimate winner.
-The decision is finalized during the gala as the nominated bands perform.
+The decision is finalized during the gala as the nominated artists or bands perform and the winner is announced by the previous year's winner.
 Grand jurors are selected so that each shortlisted album has one person in the jury room to advocate for it; ten are selected on the basis of having named one of the shortlisted albums as their top pick in the balloting, while the remaining jury position is given to a person who did not vote for any of the shortlisted albums at all.

 Polaris Music Prize board of directors selects the jurors.
 The jury list includes more than 200 Canadian music journalists, bloggers, and broadcasters.
 To ensure an impartial outcome, no one with direct financial relationships with artists is eligible to become a jury member.
 The organization itself is a registered, not-for-profit corporation.
 Another key benefit of enlisting music journalists, broadcasters and bloggers as judges is that increased media coverage draws attention to quality music in a cluttered commercial landscape and an increasingly fractured music scene.